pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Hatch:

 - Doesn't support dependency pinning
-- Currently doesn't support use with other build back ends.
-Lack of support for other build back ends makes Hatch less desirable for users with more complex package builds.
+- Currently doesn't support use with other build back-ends.
+Lack of support for other build back-ends makes Hatch less desirable for users with more complex package builds.
 If your package is pure
   Python, this won't be an issue.
 NOTE: there is a plan for this feature to be added in the upcoming months.
 - Doesn't allow you to select what environment manager you use. <!-- (is this right??) -->
 - Hatch doesn't provide an end to end beginning workflow in it's documentation.